BitCANN/bitcann-contracts/README.md

 ### Guard Contracts

 These contracts serve the purpose of incentivizing the enforcement of the rules.
-For example, if someone were to start a registration for a domain that is already owned then the [DomainOwnershipGuard](#domainownershipguard) contract will authorize anyone to provide proof of ownership of the domain using [External Auth DomainNFT](#domainnfts) and penalize the illegal auction by burning the auctionNFT and giving the funds to the proof provider.
+For example, if someone were to start an auction for a domain that is already owned then the [DomainOwnershipGuard](#domainownershipguard) contract will allow anyone to provide proof of ownership of the domain using [External Auth DomainNFT](#domainnfts) and penalize the illegal auction by burning the auctionNFT and giving the funds to the proof provider.

-Similarly, other contracts also provide a way to authorize anyone to penalize anyone who attempts to break the rules of the system
+Similarly, other contracts also provide a way to penalize anyone who attempts to break the rules of the system.

 #### AuctionNameEnforcer